 That’s the same level of added value as you’d get with a conventional extension, and all without having to grab any of your garden.
 It’s no surprise, then, that creating a habitable loft space is a hugely popular investment.

 Just how much of an uplift you’ll see depends on a variety of factors – from location (urban areas tend to offer the best returns) through to settling on a loft conversion budget and spec that will deliver on your lifestyle requirements.

 You’ll also need to assess your current attic zone’s potential, secure planning permission and other consents, spend time getting the design right and appoint the best partners for your project.

 This step-by-step guide reveals what you need to know to enjoy a successful loft conversion.

+If you’re searching for loft conversion ideas, then look no further.
 There are four main styles of attic conversion.
 Which one best suits you will depend on your roof type, budget and how much space you want to create.

 If you have a clear loft void with plenty of headroom, a room-in-roof conversion could be a simple and cost-effective route to adding more living space.

 With the exception of the overhead windows, all the core changes (strengthening floors, insulating, fitting stairs etc) will be internal.
 For this reason, planning permission isn’t usually needed for a rooflight conversion.